ITensor/ITensorMPS.jl/README.md

 ## News

+### ITensorMPS.jl v0.2.1 release notes

+#### New features

+This release introduces a new (experimental) function `expand` for performing global Krylov expansion based on [arXiv:2005.06104](https://arxiv.org/abs/2005.06104).
+It is a re-export of the `expand` function introduced in ITensorTDVP.jl v0.4.1, see the [ITensorTDVP.jl v0.4.1 release notes](https://github.com/ITensor/ITensorTDVP.jl/tree/main?tab=readme-ov-file#itensortdvpjl-v041-release-notes) for more details.

 ### ITensorMPS.jl v0.2 release notes

+#### Breaking changes

 ITensorMPS.jl v0.2 has been released, which is a breaking release.
 It updates to using ITensorTDVP.jl v0.4, which has a number of breaking changes to the `tdvp`, `linsolve`, and `dmrg_x` functions.
 See the [ITensorTDVP.jl v0.4 release notes](https://github.com/ITensor/ITensorTDVP.jl/blob/main/README.md#itensortdvpjl-v04-release-notes) for details.